VictorKwong/AccessProject/README.md

 - User can claim daily rewards due to how many days that they had login, cap at 20 days
 - DailyReward will depends on the days that had been login continuously, it resets to 1 day if user break the cycle.

+- Achievement System
+- Reach certain level will gain bonus speed of structure or buff?

 - User/Pet Level system?
 - name, level, exp, max/current health, str, dex, int